 You can have a header image, title and logo for your website header.

-You can set up a custom menu under Appearance → Menus.
+You can set up a custom menu under Customizer → Menus.
 For detailed instructions, see Custom Menus.
 This theme supports two menus, “Primary Menu” and “Social”.

 You can select your new menu as the “Primary Menu” in the Menu settings and save your changes.